kietda/449project1/runbook.md

 # Deployment and Operations
 This was tested on Tuffix environment
 # Installation for foreman, Gunicorn3 and Caddy1

 1. install foreman http://blog.daviddollar.org/2011/05/06/introducing-foreman.html
 - $ gem install foreman
 -  $  bundle install

 2. to check if its installed use
 -  $ foreman -start

 2. install Gunicorn3
 $ sudo apt install --yes gunicorn3

 3.installing Caddy1
 $ curl https://getcaddy.com | bash -s personal
 # Running the Procfile
+Before make sure that both the Procfile and Caddyfile are in the same directory as the project folder

 1. Always use this command for foreman to confirm the micro services are recognized
 $ foreman check

 2. to run the three instances use
 $ foreman start -c